 Wabi Sabi – Japanese Beauty and Imperfection

 At age 23 I spent a year in Japan studying, travelling and collecting tea cups.
+It was there that I learned about wabi sabi.

 After graduating from Barnard I received a Japanese Monbusho Research Fellowship given out by their Department of Education and headed off to Japan with very little preparation.